Yano789/obsidian_notes/Classes/Computer System Engineering/Operating System/Kernel.md

 - it runs on the *physical space*, therefore it only knows [[Physical Address (PA)|physical addresses]]

 ## Kernel Mode
-a specific privilege wherein the kernal
+a specific privilege wherein the kernal has/can:
+1. **Ultimate access** and control to all hardware in the computer system (mouse, keyboard, display, network cards, disk, RAM, CPU, etc)
+2. Know (and lives in) the [[Physical Address (PA)]] space and manages the [[Memory Hierarchy]]
+3. Interrupt other user programs
+4. Receive and manage I/O requests
+5. Manage other user program locations on the RAM, the MMU, and schedule user program executions